 There are certain features and functions of the Station service Transformer that separate it from a standard Electrical Transformer that you use in the distribution of the electricity.
 The following are the key features and functions of a standard station service transformer.

-- Station service transformer is always a step down Electrical Transformer as it is responsible for receiving high voltage electricity and stepping it down to a lower voltage electricity that can be utilised by the machinery and electrical equipment of the substation.
+• A station service transformer is always a step-down Electrical Transformer as it is responsible for receiving high voltage electricity and stepping it down to a lower voltage electricity that can be utilized by the the substation’s machinery and electrical equipment.

 Types of Station Service Transformers